Link-Target Feature

 A general recommendation is providing artificial targets for xlink:show

-the CMS provides xlink:show="replace" xlink:role="frameName"
+the CMS provides xlink:show="replace" xlink:role="frameName" it may be

-is the default mapping for
+represented as _self_frameName, where _self is the default mapping for

 The following artificial states may occur: